jzbrooks/awesome-kotlin/README.md

 * [codecentric/hikaku](https://github.com/codecentric/hikaku) - A library that tests if the implementation of a REST-API meets its specification.
 * [serpro69/kotlin-faker](https://github.com/serpro69/kotlin-faker) - Port of ruby faker gem written in kotlin
 * [npryce/hamkrest](https://github.com/npryce/hamkrest) - A reimplementation of Hamcrest to take advantage of Kotlin language features.
+* [Kotlin/kotlinx-benchmark](https://github.com/Kotlin/kotlinx-benchmark) - A powerful library for benchmarking in Kotlin.
 * [Ninja-Squad/springmockk](https://github.com/Ninja-Squad/springmockk) - SpringMockK: MockBean and SpyBean, but for MockK instead of Mockito
 * [robstoll/atrium](https://github.com/robstoll/atrium) - Multiplatform assertion library for Kotlin supporting i18n.
 * [robfletcher/strikt](https://github.com/robfletcher/strikt) - An assertion library for Kotlin